tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 <td><ul><li>Call the server API to create the channel ID.</li><li>Specify the corresponding channel ID when calling the TPNS <a href="https://intl.cloud.tencent.com/document/product/1024/33764">server API</a>.</li></ul></td>
 </tr>
 </tbody></table>
-3. If you do not need vendor notification messages nor a custom channel ID, you do not need to perform relevant operations, and TPNS will specify a default channel ID for all messages of your application and group them into the default type.
+3. If you need neither vendor notification messages nor a custom channel ID, TPNS will specify a default channel ID for all messages of your application and group them into the default type.

 ## OPPO Notification Channel Application Guide[](id:oppozhinan)